x71c9/tempesta/README.md

 tempesta list
 ```

-List as an parameter that can be passed with the flag `--divisor` that divides
+List has a parameter that can be passed with the flag `--divisor` that divides
 the path name to the actual url:

 ```bash